Message Analyzer Tutorial

 Viewing Data from Multiple Sessions

-Message Analyzer also provides session viewer functionality from the Session Explorer Tool Window, to enable you to easily explore the data in multiple session data viewers, which can include viewers with Charts that employ top-level summaries in graphic and tabular formats, a Pattern Match viewer, and viewers that have additional timeline-oriented statistics for protocol communications or other messages and events.
+Message Analyzer also provides session viewer functionality from the Session Explorer Tool Window, to enable you to easily explore the data in different types of session data viewers, which can include viewers with Charts that employ top-level summaries in graphic and tabular formats, a Pattern Match viewer, and viewers that have additional timeline-oriented statistics for protocol communications or other messages and events.
 The Session Explorer window is located in the right sector of the Message Analyzer user interface.

-Note By right-clicking a session node in Session Explorer, you are presented with the New Viewer context menu item which displays a drop-down list that enables you to select other data viewers that display data in separate session viewer tabs.
+By right-clicking a session node in Session Explorer, you are presented with the New Viewer context menu item, which displays a drop-down list that enables you to select other data viewers that display data in separate session viewer tabs.
 Thereafter, any new data viewer that you specified is listed and uniquely identified in the Session Explorer window navigation area.
 If you select any Session Explorer node, Message Analyzer responds by immediately displaying the data on the session viewer tab that corresponds with the selected node.

 To learn more about the Message Analyzer data viewer infrastructure, see Data Viewer Concepts.